CloudNationHQ/terraform-azure-alerts/README.md

-# API Management Service
+# Azure Monitor Alerts

-This terraform module streamlines the setup and management of the Azure API Management service, providing customizable configurations for an API Management service, as well as creating custom domains and application insights and Redis Cache integration.
+This terraform module streamlines the setup and management of the Azure Monitor Alerts, providing customizable configurations for different types of alerts.

 ## Goals